-When you have braces, it’s crucial to brush and floss after every meal in order to keep your teeth and gums healthy throughout your orthodontic treatment.
+Whether you have braces for adults, braces for teens or braces for children, it’s crucial to brush and floss after every meal in order to keep your teeth and gums healthy throughout your orthodontic treatment.
 If you need help choosing the right toothbrush, toothpaste, and dental floss, please ask us and we can help you choose the right products for your teeth and your appliance.

 Brushing with Braces

 Brush your teeth for two minutes after every meal with a soft-bristled, small-headed toothbrush and fluoride toothpaste.
 As an alternative, you can use a powered toothbrush to increase your brushing effectiveness.

 Brush the outside and inside surfaces of your teeth using small, gentle, circular motions while positioning the head of the toothbrush at a 45-degree angle to the gum line.
 Brush your teeth’s chewing surfaces and the inside surface of your front teeth using short, gentle, back-and-forth motions.

 Pay close attention to the areas around your brackets or other appliances.